 Late Is Great

-One of our favourite times of year on which to bet on baseball is late on in the final quarter of the regular season.
-Motivation counts for plenty when it comes to the outcome of any sporting contest, and baseball is no different.
-By the time we reach the 120+ game mark, the schedule will regularly throw up matchups between sides who have realistic postseason hopes, and those for whom it is nothing but a pipe dream.
-In such a situation you should always seek to support those sides with something to play for.
+One of our favorite times of the year to bet on baseball is the final quarter of the regular season.
+By the time we reach the 120+ game mark, the schedule will regularly throw up matchups between sides who have realistic postseason hopes and those for whom this is nothing but a pipe dream.
+In such a situation, you should always seek to support more motivated sides and have something to play for.

 Weather To Bet Or Not

-One important factor to bear in mind when considering a bet on baseball is the weather, and more specifically the wind and its direction.
-This can have a significant bearing on the outcome of the game and particularly the number of runs in the match.
-If you are looking to go high on runs, you should perhaps reconsider if the wind is reported as blowing in towards the batters mound.
-Conversely, you should be encouraged should there be a strong wind at the batters back.
-The extra distance the ball can carry with a little support from the elements can make the difference between a hit becoming a home run or a flyball out.
+One crucial factor to bear in mind when considering a bet on baseball is the weather and, more specifically, the wind and its direction.
+This can significantly impact the game’s outcome and, particularly, the number of runs in the match.
+If you are looking to go high on runs, you should, perhaps, reconsider if the wind is reported as blowing in towards the batter’s mound.
+Conversely, you should be encouraged should there be a strong wind at the batter’s back.
+The extra distance the ball can carry with a bit of support from the wind blow can make the difference between a hit becoming a home run or a flyball out.

-Thankfully – as with just about every other aspect of the sport – umpires are well covered when it comes to statistical data.
-The key measure to look out for here is the balls to strikes (BTS) ratio.
+Thankfully, umpires are well covered when it comes to statistical data.
+The critical measure to look out for is the balls to strikes (BTS) ratio.
 (Note: A “ball” is any pitch not hit by the batter which the umpire deems to have fallen outside of the strike zone).

-An umpire with a high BTS ratio can make it that bit harder for the pitchers to strike their man out.
-This tends to give the batters longer time at bat, thus leading to more hit opportunities and crucially walks.
+An umpire with a high BTS ratio can make it harder for the pitchers to strike their man out.
+This gives the batters a longer time at the bat, thus leading to more hit opportunities and crucially walks.
 The logical outcome of this is a higher total of runs.

-It’s not just the runs total an umpire can affect though.
-Consider a matchup between two pitchers, one of whom is a strikeout specialist, and the other who gets rid of his batters mainly through fly ball outs.
-Clearly the first of these pitchers will be more disadvantaged by an umpire with a high BTS than the latter.
+It’s not just the runs total an umpire can affect, though.
+Consider a matchup between two pitchers — one is a strikeout specialist, and the other gets rid of his batters mainly through fly ball-outs.
+Clearly, the first pitcher will be more disadvantaged by an umpire with a high BTS than the latter.

 Don’t Bet in the Dark, Consider the Park

-When weighing up a bet, you also need to consider where the game is being played.
-Baseball parks may follow the same general layout, but not all are created equal when it comes to the ability to score runs.
+When weighing up a bet, you also need to consider where the game will be played.
+Baseball parks may follow the same general layout, but not all are equal when it comes to the ability to score runs.

-San Francisco’s AT&T Park, for example, is traditionally a tough spot for the batters, averaging over 20% fewer runs per game that the Major League average.
-The thin air at Colorado’s Coors Field is, by contrast, something of a batters heaven, resulting in a glut of runs which is regularly 30%+ higher than the league average.
-We have picked two extreme cases for our examples here, but the difference between winning and losing in gambling can be a matter of fine margins, and it pays to pay attention to these park factors.
+For example, San Francisco’s AT&T Park is traditionally a tough spot for the batters, averaging over 20% fewer runs per game than the Major League average.
+The thin air at Colorado’s Coors Field is, by contrast, something of a batter’s heaven, resulting in a glut of runs that is regularly 30%+ higher than the league average.
+We have picked two extreme cases for our examples here.
+Still, the difference between winning and losing can definitely lie on the grounds of the match venue.